jtorde/uav_trajectory_optimizer_gurobi/Readme.md

 Authors: Parker Lusk and Jesus Tordesillas

 This repo has the code implemented for the project of Underactuated Robotics (6.832) at MIT.
+The pdf is available [here](https://github.com/jtorde/uav_trajectory_optimizer_gurobi/blob/master/Trajectory_Optimization_for_Multirotors.pdf).

 ```
 @techreport{luskjtorde2019,